 - Manufacturer's name

-- Designation of the ANSI code the hard hat conforms with, such as "ANSI Z89.1-2009"
+- ANSI standard that the hard hat conforms with, such as "ANSI Z89.1-2009"

 - Date of manufacture